 Apply a similar level of slapdash-ness to the rest of the system and you’ve pretty much got Malefex down in system terms.
 One thing which is quite notable is that the selection of professions is a bit eccentric, with jobs ranging from spies (who get some pretty excellent skills, including enhanced Second Sight for spotting weird shit) to architects (who get a set of competences not really compatible with doing much in the way of occult adventure or intrepid investigation).

-There’s not much rhyme or reason beyond them being fairly middle-class occupations; Whetton would later, in the Nocturne supplement (more later), explain this as a deliberate design choice, on the basis that well-heeled upper class characters have in a realistic modern-day UK setting have too many ways to get rid of problems by throwing money and privilege at them, whereas working class folk (she uses the term “lower class”, which is unfortunate), being used to more tenuous circumstances, aren’t going to get themselves as deep into trouble as middle class people.
+There’s not much rhyme or reason beyond them being fairly middle-class occupations; Whetton would later, in the Nocturne supplement (more later), explain this as a deliberate design choice, on the basis that well-heeled upper class characters in a realistic modern-day UK setting would have too many ways to get rid of problems by throwing money and privilege at them, whereas working class folk (she uses the term “lower class”, which is unfortunate), being used to more tenuous circumstances, aren’t going to get themselves as deep into trouble as middle class people.
 This is a more tenuous argument and seems to be based on an assumption that working class people are not going to have roots and community links prompting them to get involved in a situation, and an assumption that because working class people are in a more precarious economic situation they’re automatically tougher, though I agree with her that at the extreme low end of the economic spectrum, homeless folk are going to be more likely to just up sticks and leave than get involved in local trouble.

 “Getting involved in local trouble” seems, so far as I can tell, to be the intended action of the game.
 The setting and assumed themes and general focus of gameplay feels, again, like a sort of Call of Cthulhu/World of Darkness heartbreaker, except the supernatural stuff is toned down – no, more toned down than that, no, more than that, even more low-key than you’re thinking, no, even more toned down than that – and the action takes place in modern-day UK suburbs and council estates and the like where the player character stick their noses into local problems.